afraz-hassan/complete-velero-masterclass/velero-tutorial/powershell-velero-guide.md

 * kuberctl CLI installed
 * Azure CLI for Micsrosoft Azure

 **Note:** We will be using powershell related commands.
-If you are using linux, feel free to convert them accordingly.
+If you are using linux, check this file [Linux Velero Guide](./linux-velero-guide.md). .
 Also, we are using Azure Kubernetes Service for backup with Velero.

 ## Instal Velero CLI